Last update: 04.17.2019

 - Upload: 7 Mpbs (97% drop-off)

 All in all, we can say that we had a terrible experience trying to connect to the volunteer servers and using them for anything really.
 It’s quite likely that you’ll find around 9 out of 10 servers not working.
 Then, there’s the question of speed.
 When you finally can connect to a server, it could be so slow that you need to redefine the word “slow.”

 It seems that right now only the Windows platform is supported with a native app.
-But you can find “How to Connect” guides for other common platforms like Mac, iPhone/iPad, and Android.
-This isn’t the range we’re used to in the case of commercial and premium VPN services.
+But you can find guides for other common platforms like macOS, iOS, and Android.

-We believe that to explore all the potentials of this application you need to have a deep understanding of VPNs and internet technology.
-If you simply want to use it as an anti-censorship tool, double-click the VPN Gate Public VPN Relay Servers line in the app (see the Windows client below).
+We believe that to explore all the potentials of this application, you need to have a deep understanding of VPNs and internet technology.

 The menu system resembles software from the ’90s.
 Way too complicated for the common internet user.